 Chinese medicine does not distinguish physical conditions from mental or emotional ones – and this is the key concept for understanding how acupuncture can treat a psychological complaint.

 Anxiety is a manifestation of some kind of disruption of your Qi.
-In this way, as a symptom, it is no different from any other symptom, such as pain, low energy levels or headaches.
-In simple terms, to the acupuncturist any symptom – be it physical, mental or emotional – indicates that the energetic system is not functioning correctly, and the way to remove the symptom is to identify the root cause, and remedy it.
+In this way, as a symptom, it is no different from any other symptom such as pain, low energy levels or headaches.
+In simple terms, any symptom – be it physical, mental or emotional – indicates that the energetic system is not functioning correctly, and the way to remove the symptom is to identify the root cause, and remedy it.

 Of course, everyone who is experiencing anxiety has a different experience of it, and it’s the acupuncturists job to carefully get to understand exactly how the anxiety is manifesting – for instance, one person may be fine most of the time, but experience debilitating panic attacks in stressful conditions, and another may have a constant low level of ‘background’ anxiety that makes it hard to relax or switch off.